-For assistance in completing the online application, prospective students should visit the campus Welcome Center located in the Student Services Building.
+For assistance in completing the online application, prospective students should visit the campus Welcome Center located in the Student Services Building or online in live chat at https://laccd.zoom.us/j/3239532455.

 Re-Admission Policy

 Students who missed two or more consecutive semesters (fall or spring) must file a new application.